dariansal/graphs-deep-learning-explainability/model-reports/BA2-PGExplainer-methodology-report.md

 ## PGExplainer
 - PGExplainer was used to extract relevant subgraphs that contributed to the fine-tuned GIN's predictions

+## Implementation

 ### Inference
 - After training PGExplainer, graphs from the custom BA2MOTIF dataset were inserted into both the GIN classifier and PGExplainer
+- Originally, PGExplainer performed very poorly, extracting the incorrect subgraph for all the graphs tested
+- After discovering PGExplainer consistently confused the most important edges for the least edges, the `plotting.py` module was altered to pick the least important edges from the subgraph and plot them

 <figure>
   <img src="visuals/explained.png" alt="BA2MOTIF" width="600" height="250">